mattmarx/reliance_on_science/README.md

 # DIRECTORY STRUCTURE

-Many of the programs assume /project/nb/marxnsf1/dropbox/ but this can be replaced by another prefix (but should be a fully-qualified pathname, not a relative reference – no environment variable is set to easily substitute, sorry).
+Many of the programs assume /project/nb/marxnsf1/dropbox/ but this can be replaced by another prefix (but should be a fully-qualified pathname, not a relative reference â€“ no environment variable is set to easily substitute, sorry).
 Beneath that directory, the necessary structure is:

 - mag
 - mag/code